Heathridge - Connolly

 PROFILE FAQ

-Heathridge - Connolly has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Heathridge - Connolly has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-AreaSearch has identified a total of 28 projects that are expected to impact the area significantly.
-Among these key projects are Heathridge Park Redevelopment (including Community Centre & Library Upgrade), Joondalup Health Campus Development Stage 2, Joondalup Private Hospital Expansion, and Ocean Reef Marina Redevelopment.
-The following list details those projects likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 28 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Heathridge Park Redevelopment (including the Community Centre & Library Upgrade), Joondalup Health Campus Development Stage 2, Joondalup Private Hospital Expansion, and Joondalup Private Hospital Expansion (Private Component), with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.